The New Default. Your hub for building smart, fast, and sustainable AI software

 There is also an ongoing discussion about Async Storage hook implementation on Github that is worth checking out if you’d like to dive deeper into the subject.

 As mentioned earlier in the article, sensitive information, such as user tokens, should not be stored in Async Storage.
 So, where should it be stored?
 The short answer is in one of the dedicated React Native libraries.
-There are several options, such as expo-secure-storage
+There are several options, such as expo-secure-store or react-native-keychain.

 While their APIs look almost identical to Async Storage API, it's good to know they are different under the hood.
 These libraries keep the data in a dedicated, encrypted place specifically designed for sensitive information.
 This ensures that the data is securely stored within the system and prevents other apps on the device from accessing it.
 On iOS, data saved in the secure storage is kept in Keychain Services and Secured Shared Preferences on Android.[^6]